MARKMENTAL/jspringamp/README.md

 ---

-## 🏗️ Build & CI
+## 🏗️ Build & Releases

 Every push to `main` automatically triggers a GitHub Actions workflow that:

 - Builds JSpringAmp using Maven
-- Generates a `JSpringAmp-0.0.1-SNAPSHOT.jar` file
+- Packages the latest `.jar` file (`JSpringAmp-[version].jar`)
-- Uploads the `.jar` as an artifact for download on the [Actions tab](https://github.com/MARKMENTAL/jspringamp/actions)
+- Publishes or updates the [Nightly Build](https://github.com/MARKMENTAL/jspringamp/releases/tag/nightly) in the **Releases tab**

-You can grab the latest successful build without even cloning the repo if you’re lazy or allergic to terminals.
+You can always download the latest successful build straight from the Releases page — no need to clone, compile, or touch a terminal if you don’t want to.

 ---